beNative/nodejs-build-ui/README.md

 A user-friendly desktop application for managing and automating build, test, and deployment tasks for multiple Node.js applications.
 Built with React, TypeScript, and Electron for seamless local development workflows.

+This version has been heavily instrumented with diagnostic and debugging tools to serve as a learning aid for understanding the internals of a modern web/desktop application.

 ## Features

 - **Project Dashboard:** View all your configured Node.js applications in one clean interface.